Sparse Coding with Multi-Layer Decoders using Variance Regularization: Results and Analysis

-\textbf{Linear Decoders: Features~~} Figures \ref{fig:linear-features} shows the dictionary elements for two SDL and two VDL decoders trained with different levels of sparsity regularization $\lambda$.
+\textbf{Linear Decoders~~} Figures \ref{fig:linear-features} shows the dictionary elements for two SDL and two VDL decoders trained with different levels of sparsity regularization $\lambda$.
 As evident from Figures \ref{fig:SDL-sp-low} and \ref{fig:SDL-sp-high} we confirm that, in the case of standard dictionary learning on MNIST, the dictionary atoms look like orientations, strokes, and parts of digits for lower values of the sparsity regularization $\lambda$ and they become looking like full digit prototypes as $\lambda$ increases \citep{yu-2012-sparse}.
 A similar transition from strokes to full digit prototypes is observed in figures \ref{fig:VDL-sp-low} and \ref{fig:VDL-sp-high} displaying the dictionary elements of models trained using variance regularization in the latent code components.
+The same trend is observed in dictionary elements from WDL and DO models (Figure \ref{fig:MNIST-linear-features-WDL-DO} in the Appendix).
 Figure \ref{fig:ImNet-LIN-FL-features} shows dictionary elements for two SDL and two VDL models trained on ImageNet patches.
-Decoders in both SDL and VDL models contain Gabor-like filters.
-We observe that models which are trained with a lower sparsity regularization parameter $\lambda$ (Figure \ref{fig:SDL-imnet-sp-low} and \ref{fig:VDL-imnet-sp-low}) contain more high frequency atoms than ones trained with higher values of $\lambda$ (Figure \ref{fig:SDL-imnet-sp-high} and \ref{fig:VDL-imnet-sp-high}).
+All of these models contain gratings and Gabor-like filters.
+We observe that models which are trained with a lower sparsity regularization parameter $\lambda$ (Figures \ref{fig:SDL-imnet-sp-low} and \ref{fig:VDL-imnet-sp-low}) contain more high frequency atoms than ones trained with higher values of $\lambda$ (Figures \ref{fig:SDL-imnet-sp-high} and \ref{fig:VDL-imnet-sp-high}).